CincyBC/pg_usaddress/README.md

 A PostgreSQL extension for parsing US addresses, based on the [datamade/usaddress](https://github.com/datamade/usaddress) Python package.
 This extension uses Conditional Random Fields (CRF) to parse address strings into their component parts (Street Number, Street Name, City, State, Zip, etc.) directly within PostgreSQL.

+This code was generated using Gemini and Claude translating the Python code to C and adapting it to the PostgreSQL environment.

 ## Features

 - **CRF-based Parsing**: Uses the same underlying statistical model as the Python `usaddress` package.